assemble/assemble/examples/advanced/README.md

 # Advanced Examples

-> It would learned how to use Assemble so much faster, if only they had shown me how to...
+> "I wish Assemble had more examples for how to..."

-If you know how to finish that sentence, please consider contributing or make a request on our [Issues][issues] page.
+If you know how to finish that sentence, please mention it or make a request on our [Issues][issues] page, or consider contributing.
 Thanks!

 **Planned examples**: